iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Breaking changes to `ContentRelatedInstances`

 Behavior of `ContentRelatedInstances` specification used in content rules was changed.
-It used to include input instance in a result if `relationshipPaths` property had paths consisting of all steps with `count` set to `"*"` and target class matched input instance class.
-This behavior was changed to match cases when paths contain step with `count` property set to something else and now input instance is not included in all cases.
+It used to include input instances into the result if all paths in `relationshipPaths` property had `count: "*"` and target class matched input instance class.
+The behavior was changed to match cases where steps `relationshipPaths` have `count` set to specific number - the result only includes instances resulting from step outputs.
+See [RelationshipPathSpecification documentation](../learning/presentation/RelationshipPathSpecification.md) for more details and examples.

 Example:

 ```json
 {